 Effective V&S requires many players to collaborate together, each one fulfilling its particular role (Figure 1):

-- Clinicians detecting and reporting adverse outcomes in recipients;
+- Clinicians detecting and reporting adverse occurrences in recipients;

-- Donation professionals detecting and reporting adverse outcomes in donors;
+- Donation professionals detecting and reporting adverse occurrences in donors;

-- Technical personnel detecting and reporting errors and mistakes in processing, storage and delivery;
+- Technical personnel detecting and reporting errors and mistakes in processing, storage and distribution;

 - Multi-skilled teams investigating causes and defining corrective and preventive actions;

-- Responsible individuals or organizations publishing vigilance information to help others to learn from the cases and to prevent recurrence elsewhere.
+- Responsible individuals or organizations publishing and disseminating vigilance information to help others to learn from the cases and to prevent recurrence elsewhere.

-This document addresses each step in the vigilance chain as the links can be added to one another and constitute a chain.
+This document addresses each step in the vigilance chain.
 Like a chain, thanks to the effort of all stakeholders, V&S for MPHO has the power to be the driver of excellence from donation to clinical application.
-To access the any section in this document, click on the link in the list below.